What are the side effects of drinking white tea?

 The ideal steeping time for white teas is between two and four minutes – any longer and it may become too bitter and astringent.
 Use a timer to help you keep track of how long it has been steeping.
 Once the desired time has been reached, remove the leaves from the water to avoid over-steeping.

-See also What are the side effects of Lemongrass Tea?
+See also What are the nutritional benefits of Blueberry Tea?

 Selecting the Best Quality of White Tea